Ochoa syndrome is a disorder characterized by urinary problems and unusual facial expressions.

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Adrian Woolf is in Manchester, United Kingdom.
-Woolf is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
-He is also highly rated in 11 other conditions, according to our data.
-His top areas of expertise are Ochoa Syndrome, Prune Belly Syndrome, Bilateral Renal Agenesis Dominant Type, and Reflux Nephropathy.
+Adrian Woolf practices in Manchester, United Kingdom.
+Woolf and is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
+His top areas of expertise are Ochoa Syndrome, Prune Belly Syndrome, Fraser Syndrome, Exstrophy of the Bladder, and Reconstructive Urology Surgery.

-Helen Stuart is in Manchester, United Kingdom.
-Stuart is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
-She is also highly rated in 2 other conditions, according to our data.
-Her top areas of expertise are Ochoa Syndrome, Prune Belly Syndrome, Neurogenic Bladder, and Bladder Outlet Obstruction.
+Neil Roberts practices in Manchester, United Kingdom.
+Roberts and is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
+His top areas of expertise are Ochoa Syndrome, Zellweger Syndrome, Neurogenic Bladder, and Bladder Outlet Obstruction.